 MEET: Only meet people you have met online with your parents

 ACCEPTING: Only open emails & texts from people you trust

 RELIABLE: Some people online tell lies, only talk to real world friends and family

 TELL: Tell a parent or adult you trust if something you see online makes you feel uncomfortable

 If you are worried about anything your child has seen on the internet you can report it to the police by clicking on this button:

 CEOP (The Child Exploitation and Online Protection Centre) delivers a multi-agency service dedicated to tackling the abuse and exploitation of children in the real and ‘e’ world.
 Often it is referred to as an online 999.
 By clicking on the button, young people and parents can get advice on a range of issues such as viruses, hacking and dealing with bullying online.

 We hope you find this page useful.
 If you require further advice or information please contact Mrs Smith or Mr Cox on 01452 881800 or make an appointment to come in and speak with them.

 We can only be successful in keeping children safe online if we work with parents to ensure the online Safety message is consistent.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online.

-Link to: Kingsway Primary School Acceptable Use and E-Safety Policy
+Link to: Kingsway Primary School Acceptable Use Policy